+In June 2016, we signed a Loan and Security Agreement with Silicon Valley Bank (SVB) which established a revolving line of credit based on a formula amount.
 On February 6, 2019, we amended the Loan and Security Agreement with SVB which reduced the revolving line of credit to a current maximum of \$5.0 million with an obligation to maintain a minimum of \$5.0 million cash or cash equivalents on deposit with SVB to maintain the assurance of future credit availability.
-The line may be increased to \$10.0 million upon request and approval by SVB.
+The line may have been increased to \$10.0 million upon request and approval by SVB.
 The maturity date of the revolving line of credit was amended to be February 6, 2021.